![]() |

 The Case of the Deadly Diamonds - Christopher Bush

-1967 UK hardback first edition, first impression, Macdonald, London A near fine book in near fine unclipped dust wrapper No names, inscriptions or stamps etc Tightly bound and square, clean contents and cloth The jacket shows no loss or tears A Ludovic Travers novel A nice clean copy For Sale at £SOLD (approx $SOLD) * - free delivery worldwide ! |
+1967 UK hardback first edition, first impression, Macdonald, London A near fine book in near fine unclipped dust wrapper No names, inscriptions or stamps etc Tightly bound and square, clean contents and cloth The jacket shows no loss or tears A Ludovic Travers novel A nice clean copy For Sale at £SOLD - SORRY, CURRENTLY OUT OF STOCK (approx $SOLD) - Delivery Information ~ Free & Subsidised ~ Please Check |

 Enquire